current status of their national

 Palau adopted its national youth policy in 2005, and added an implementation framework in 2009.

-Panama has a national youth policy from 2004, but it will be streamlined with regional youth policies.
+Panama has a national youth policy from 2004, outlining six principles and 12 key areas.

 Papua New Guinea

 The national youth policy of Papua New Guinea covers 2007-2017.
 A 2011 book chapter provides details.

 The national youth plan of Paraguay was adopted in 2011 and covers the period 2011–2013.

 Qatar has a youth development report to mainstream youth policy with the development strategy.

 The national youth policy of Rwanda was adopted in 2005.
 There are attempts to review and revise it.

 Saint Vincent & Grenadines